hstreamdb/docs/docs/develop/java-sdk/write.md

 ```

+!!!
+Warning

+    Do not use a synchronized write method in buffered mode

-Now the producer will first put the data submitted by the ``writeAsync`` method
+Now the producer will first put the data submitted by the `writeAsync` method in
-in an internal buffer and send it together to the HStreamDB server
-when the number reaches ``recordLimitCount``,
+an internal buffer and send it together to the HStreamDB server when the number
-or you can call ``flush`` method manually at any time to flush the buffer.
+reaches `recordLimitCount`, or you can call `flush` method manually at any time
+to flush the buffer.

 ```java